 Step 4

-Match technology with your hiring market
+Match the choice with your hiring market

 A niche stack can solve narrow bottlenecks but may raise hiring, onboarding and long-term delivery costs.